Buntingford Manor House

 Buntingford Manor House is an 18th-century building in the town of Buntingford, in Hertfordshire, England.
+It is a Grade II listed building.

 Usage

 The house, located on Market Hill in between The Crown Public House and Barclays Bank, was originally the home of the Lord of the Manor.

-It is used as the Buntingford Heritage Centre, where information on the history of the town can be found.
+The building was bought by Buntingford Town Council in 1996 and converted to become its headquarters.
+It is also used as the Buntingford Heritage Centre, where information on the history of the town can be found.